 Shri Dhanpat Rai Sachdeva Memorial International Chess Festival 2026

 Shri Dhanpat Rai Sachdeva Memorial International Chess Festival 2026 runs from May 17-24, 2026 in New Delhi, India.
-This is a chess tournament festival in New Delhi, India, in 2026.
-The event combines two major over-the-board chess tournaments at Marina Dreams Banquets in Wazirpur: an Open FIDE rated international section from May 17-21 and a Below 1800 FIDE rated international section from May 22-24.
-Together, the festival offers a confirmed total cash prize fund of about USD 31,500.
+This is a chess tournament in New Delhi, India, in 2026.
+The festival takes place at Marina Dreams Banquets, Wazirpur, New Delhi and combines two separate FIDE-rated events under one banner.

 | Item | Details |